 Common car insurance scams and how to avoid them

-Watch out for these common insurance scams.
+Watch for these 10 common insurance scams.

 Bait-and-switch insurance rates